 I won’t say “it depends”… though it is a hard question to answer.
 In order to start the violin, a 3-year-old child needs to have certain qualities:

-- coordination between body parts;
+- Coordination between body parts;

-- calm attitude;
+- Calm attitude;

-- imitate someone.
+- Willing to imitate someone.

 - A child, whether 3 or 4, has to be able to focus for a certain time to be able to learn the violin.
 Even if that focus can only last 5 minutes at a time, that can be enough, but it is necessary.
-A couple of 5 minutes sequences with play in-between can be a good start.
+A couple of 5 minutes sequences with play in between can be a good start.
 Violin is a good way to start learning how to focus, anyway.

 - Learning how to play the violin needs coordination in body gestures.
 If your child is not too small, and not a “baby” anymore, his gestures can be trained regularly to play the violin.
 His or her hand and arm size must be big enough to hold a violin of quarter size.

 - A calm attitude is necessary; a child too nervous won’t be able or like to focus on something.
 There is a danger to throw away and break the violin.
-In any way, a child not ready to start the violin at 3 may be perfectly ready at 4!
+In any way, a child who is not ready to start the violin at 3 may be perfectly ready at 4!

 - A young child doesn’t intellectualize things, he or she imitates.
 That is why there must be a role model around the child.
 A teacher once a week might not be enough at that age.
 A brother or sister to imitate or an adult is the best scenario.
 The 3-year-old child sees his or her parents and wants to do the same!